oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-monitoring-traffic-flows.md

 ![](images/linkerd-app-namespace-top-of-page.png)

 The most obvious thing we see here it the data routing network at the top of the page.
 This shows us which services are initiating connections to which other services within the namespace.
-We've got an easy way to see our data flows between microservices (to be precise the ones that have the service mesh proxy installed !)
+We've got an easy way to see our data flows between microservices (to be precise the ones that have the service mesh proxy installed!)

 You can see the expected `storefront` to `stockmanager` connection, but also that **both** of them are sending data to the `zipkin` service.
 This is actually the tracing data.
 I included zipkin in the deployments with the linkerd-proxy so help show more detail in the graph, but in a production environment you may not want want to do this.